Thujaplicin

-Thujaplicins (isopropyl cycloheptatrienolones) are a series of tropolone-related chemical substances that have been isolated from the softwoods of the trees of Cupressaceae family.
+Thujaplicin (isopropyl cycloheptatrienolone) is any of three isomeric tropolone-related natural products that have been isolated from the softwoods of the trees of Cupressaceae family.
 These compounds are known for their antibacterial, antifungal, and antioxidant properties.
 They were the first natural tropolones to be made synthetically.

 History

 Thujaplicins were discovered in the mid-1930s and purified from the heartwood of Thuja plicata Donn ex D. Don, commonly called as Western red cedar tree.
 These compounds were also identified in the constituents of Chamaecyparis obtusa, another species from the Cupressaceae family.
 C. obtusa is native to East Asian countries including Japan and Taiwan, and is also known as Taiwan hinoki, from which the β-thujaplicin was first isolated in 1936 and received its name, hinokitiol.
 Thujaplicins were the first natural tropolones to be made synthetically, by Ralph Raphael and colleagues, and the β-thujaplicin was the first non-benzenoid aromatic compound identified, by Tetsuo Nozoe and colleagues.
 The resistance of the heartwood of the tree to decay was the main reason prompting to investigate its content and identify the compounds responsible for antimicrobial properties. β-thujaplicin gained more scientific interest beginning in the 2000s.
 Later, iron-binding activity of β-thujaplicin was discovered and the molecule has been ironically nicknamed as “Iron Man molecule”, because the first name of Tetsuo Nozoe can be translated into English as “Iron Man”.